timgutberlet/Which-Rules-Entail-This-Fact/README.md

 ### Meeting Notes
 This folder contains all Meeting Notes including the aganda and resulting ToDo's within the context of the project.

-### Related Work
-A collection of related work, notes on related work and a collection of questions and answers that came up along the way.